-The Digital Millennium Copyright Act, or DMCA, is intended, among other things, to reduce the liability of online service providers for listing or linking to third party web properties that include materials that infringe copyrights or rights of others.
-Additionally, portions of The Communications Decency Act, or CDA, are intended to provide statutory protections to online service providers who distribute third party content.
+The Digital Millennium Copyright Act, or DMCA, is intended, among other things, to reduce the liability of online service providers for transmitting or storing materials that infringe copyrights of others or referring, listing or linking to third party web properties that include materials that infringe copyrights of others.
+Additionally, Section 230 of the Communications Decency Act, or CDA, is intended to provide statutory protections to online service providers who host or distribute third party content.
 A safe harbor for copyright infringement is also available under the DMCA to certain online service providers that provide specific services, if the providers take certain affirmative steps as set forth in the DMCA.
+There are various Congressional efforts to restrict the scope of the protections from liability for service providers in certain circumstances.
 Important questions regarding the safe harbor under the DMCA and the CDA have yet to be litigated, and we cannot guarantee that we will meet the safe harbor requirements of the DMCA or of the CDA.
 If we are not covered by a safe harbor, for any reason, we could be exposed to claims, which could be costly and time-consuming to defend.